bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 			Applying a salt file or applying 'top.sls' also produces a summary of successes and failures which makes salt a test runner What is missing to complete the picture are setup and teardown.

 			Setup will help identify dependencies that either need to be documented as requirements, or dealt with as part of the state file or package.
-Teardown will ensure that there is clean separation between this package and the setup of the next.
+Teardown will ensure that there is clean separation between this package and the setup of the next, and may also be useful aid when writing state migrations (transition to new state and reverse previous state).

-			Since salt provides most of the tools we need to do all these things in the state files themselves there seems no reason not to.
+			Since salt provides most of the tools we need to do all these things in the state files themselves there seems no reason not to even given some limitations.

 			# salt/network/test